 In almost any service-based industry, there can be a high level of repeatability from project to project.
-Whether that comes in internal processes, documentation, or project initialization, many processes share steps throughout their lifecycles.
+Many methods share steps throughout their lifecycles, whether that comes in internal processes, documentation, or project initialization.

 How an organization approaches these repeatedly encountered business stages is often referred to as its workflow.

-For instance, in the case of Copper Mobile, we have an established, rigorously tested and adapted workflow for the initialization of any mobile solutions project.
+For instance, in Copper Mobile, we have an established, rigorously tested, and adapted workflow for the initialization of any mobile solutions project.

-We have an integrated workflow for project management once we’ve kicked it off, as well as an equally integrated, crucial workflow for quality assurance throughout every planning, design, development and testing stages.
+We have an integrated workflow for project management once we’ve kicked it off and an equally integrated, crucial workflow for quality assurance throughout every planning, design, development, and testing stages.

-Establishing predictable, efficient and ultimately successful workflows is the hallmark of a well-run organization.
+Establishing predictable, efficient, and ultimately successful workflows are the hallmark of a well-run organization.

-That’s not to say you should become so set in your ways your workflows never change or adapt with the times.
-It’s the opposite of that, really.
+That’s not to say you should become so set in your ways your workflows never change or adapt to the times.
+It’s the opposite of that.
 You have to have workflow oversight and improvement such that you can make use of newer best practices or technology when they make sense.

-Establishing predicable and efficient workflows are just as important as your project at hand, because those workflows will dictate how you tackle every potential future project to come.
+Establishing predictable and efficient workflows are just as important as your project at hand because those workflows will dictate how you tackle every potential future project to come.

 So how do you ensure you’re building effective, useful workflows?